seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_pdf.md

 To achieve this, rename "Button" as "ButtonItalicBlue" (*careful! no spaces!
 Don't forget the capitalized letters!*) on top of the window, and start defining this specific style you want:

 //ST: !
-image::Defining-the-color-of-the-text-as-blue.png[align="center",title="Defining the color of the text as blue"] {nbsp} +
+image::https://docs.google.com/drawings/d/e/2PACX-1vQpampMK8HB9JxpK7Z0q6_kLqeq0KEe_WzQV1aI6P_Ul6fI0qYGw70Huw8LU5Woa4tkW840x7nYbQ5J/pub?w=1124&h=638[align="center",title="Defining the color of the text as blue"]

 //ST: !
 The logic is simple: